Finding Your Story in Multicultural Australia

 Written By Wendy Chen

-Being Chinese-Australian, pill one feeling I have never been able to completely displace is an overall sense of cultural dissonance.
-External perspectives, treat particularly of young people, viagra tend to over-simplify this: either mainstream Australian culture is glorified in the “clashes” against family traditions, or else ethnic minorities such as Asian-Australians are perceived as outsiders who “form ghettos and do not assimilate” (thank you, Pauline Hanson).
+Being Chinese-Australian, one feeling I have never been able to completely displace is an overall sense of cultural dissonance.
+External perspectives, particularly of young people, tend to over-simplify this: either mainstream Australian culture is glorified in the “clashes” against family traditions, or else ethnic minorities such as Asian-Australians are perceived as outsiders who “form ghettos and do not assimilate” (thank you, Pauline Hanson).

 In reality, I find that experiences of cultural dissonance tend to manifest in fluid and constantly shifting ways.
 My attitudes towards Chinese language and culture have ranged widely, from indifference at my steady disconnection, to making a genuine but uninformed attempt to reconnect with it, to a feeling of inadequacy as I am consistently reminded of how little I know.
 Sometimes, I’m overtly “exposed” on this by others’ questions, but bizarrely, most of the time I feel that I have to prove it to myself.
 Whilst I know this is illogical, it’s nevertheless hard to dislodge this internalised idea.